 1. Secondary peritonitis:

-- as a result of perforation damage to a hollow organ.
+– as a consequence of perforation of damage to a hollow organ.

 2. Postoperative peritonitis:

-- due to the failure of the sutures of hollow organs;
+– due to failure of the sutures of hollow organs;

 3. Cryptogenic peritonitis: when the source of peritonitis is not identified.